zetamorph/Multi-Go/README.md

 4. Note: the 'target' is optional, depending on the task

 ## Important
 Multi Go is intended to be used on linux.
-It may however run on Windows, it isn't tested, nor supported!
+It might run on Windows.
+Currently it isn't tested, nor supported!
+I will eventually work on a Windows patch